camilavargasp/misc-projects/README.md

 # misc-projects
-Random R things I need or are asked to help with
+Random R things I need or I'm asked to help with